Flexible research careers funding policies

 Full details of our support can be found in our parental or other long-term leave policy.
 All such requests need to be made in writing and your Research Funding Manager for further advice.

-Terms of our parental or other long-term leave policy for funded researchers
+Terms of our parental, sick or other long-term leave policy for funded researchers

 The full formal terms of our policy are available to download, or sections from the policy are available to read below.